-➤ (Primarily) Fugitive Source - Construction Equipment and Activity
+(Primarily) Fugitive Source - Construction Equipment and Activity

-This category is not included in an AEI since, unlike the other sections of this document, it describes calculations of emissions for a proposed action, not actual emissions which are conditionally mobile or stationary
+This category is not included in an AEI since, unlike the other sections of this document, it describes calculations of emissions for a proposed action, not actual emissions, which are conditionally mobile or stationary

-Emissions from construction activities may vary from day to day depending on the level of activity, the phase of the construction process, and even meteorological conditions.
+Emissions from construction activities may vary from day to day depending on the level of activity, the phase of the construction process, and meteorological conditions.
 Emissions of concern from construction include criteria pollutants and greenhouse gases and may be either point or fugitive.
-Much of the emissions from construction result from exhaust from motorized vehicles/equipment whose emissions calculations are described in the Mobile Guide.
+Much of the emissions from construction is a result of exhaust from motorized vehicles/equipment whose emissions calculations are described in the Air Emissions Guide for Air Force Mobile Sources.

 The total emissions resulting from construction operations are the sum of the pollutant emitting activities that occur during each phase of construction.
 Emissions from construction operations include emissions of the equipment involved in the construction activity, vehicle emissions from the workers commuting to the construction site, and emissions from the activity itself.
-Calculating emissions from each phase involves acquiring some site data such as area and volume of the construction activity and average commuting distance for the workers.
-Programs such as the Air Conformity and Applicability Model (ACAM) or other approved models may calculate emissions from each phase of the construction process using user input data or assumptions in lieu of site data.
-Default values for use in emissions calculations may be taken from URBEMIS (Urban Emissions software), an emissions estimation computer program developed for estimating emissions associated with land development projects.
+Calculating emissions from each phase involves acquiring some site data such as the area and volume of the construction activity, and the average commuting distance for the workers.
+Programs such as the Air Conformity and Applicability Model (ACAM) or other approved models, may calculate emissions from each phase of the construction process using user input data or assumptions in lieu of site data.
+Default values for use in emissions calculations may be taken from Urban Emissions software, known as URBEMIS, an emissions estimation computer program developed for estimating emissions associated with land development projects.